confluentinc/ksql/docs/developer-guide/ksqldb-reference/terminate.md

     queries, because the ksqlDB Server(s) continue to process the queries.

-A non-persistent query can also be terminated by using Ctrl+C in the CLI
+A non-persistent query can also be terminated by using Ctrl+C in the CLI.